freealise/freealise/synth/README.md

 deliberately produce a random sequence or FFT of tune by pitch interval, length, volume and spectrum, where the probability is a normal distribution and not uniform (meditation or example of genre if programmatic)
 https://www.random.org/gaussian-distributions/?mode=advanced

+Meditation app as demo of Sefer Yetzirah++ method (with IPA and formants)

 multilingual phonetic keyboard (with swipe input):
    > f2, numeric row for base pitch and sonority
  v